-From Tuesday August 15th to Sunday September 10th, the Front Street Art Gallery will feature the paintings of Mary Beth and the late Jim LoPiccolo.
-Please attend a September First Friday Reception for these two very talented artists on September 1st from 6 to 8:30 PM.
+From Wednesday February 28th to Sunday March 31st, the Front Street Art Gallery will feature the paintings of invited artist, Paul Carley.
+A First Friday Reception will be held for this very talented artist on March 1st from 6 to 8 PM.
 The Driftway Jazz will provide music to encourage browsing and buying.

 Mark your calendar!!!